Texas Comptroller of Public Accounts Property Tax Assistance Division

 - Educational course titles are not required to mirror major topics.

-- Educational course approval is valid for three years from the effective date of approval.
+- Educational course approval is valid for four years from the effective date of approval.

 - Educational course owners are required to maintain and update course content to reflect changes in law, theory and methodology.
 Material rewrites of educational courses must be approved and educational course owners are required to provide a supplemental instructor guide for use until the new course materials are approved.